Buzz allows you to create and use multiple grading schemes in a course.

 To create grading schemes for final grades in Buzz:

-- Open the Performance tool from the Main Menu, select the desired course, and click Final Grades in the toolbar.
+- Open the Gradebook tool from the Main Menu and select the desired course

 - Click Grading Scheme in the toolbar.